eclipse-ecal/ecal/doc/rst/configuration/runtime_configuration.rst

 For assigning an ip address simply assign a string with the desired address.
 Decimal and hexadecimal format is supported.
-In case the ip address is not valid, the application will exit with an error message.
+In case the ip address is not valid, the type will throw a std::invalid_argument exception.

 You can use the ip address like a normal string object.
 For example: